bazwilliams/upnp-playlist-service/README.md

 Future Plans
 ============

-Ability to view, add or edit wakeup schedules through the web application.
+Ability to add or edit wakeup schedules through the web application.

 Easy installation on windows, mac and linux.